What we've achieved

 Driving change through investment in research

-Guided by our independent and renowned Scientific Advisory Panel we have invested a total of $7.6 million across 28 high-calibre research projects at top institutions all around Australia.
+Guided by our independent and renowned Scientific Advisory Panel we have invested over $14 million across 66 high-calibre research projects at universities and institutions, funding some of Australia’s top research talent.
 Funding categories included: new treatments, early detection, optimising current treatment, understanding the microenvironment, and capacity building.

 Our research investment has been leveraged by grant recipients for an additional $10.1 million in pancreatic cancer funding.